Super Nintendo Graphics - Read in the voice of Brendan

 The same place it’s stored, silly.
 It’s called the CGRAM

 CGRAM stands for Color Graphics Ram.
-This here is the memory that all of the color is stored in (unless…well, you’ll see).
-This is going to consist of 256 color entries, and this big chunk of info gets separated into different lines of palettes and color entrieswith graphics modes that use Indirect Color.
+This here is the memory that all of the colors are stored in (unless…well, you’ll see).
+This is going to consist of 256 color entries, and this big chunk of info gets separated into different lines of palettes and color entries with graphics modes that use Indirect Color.
 Alternatively, you could choose a graphics mode that utilizes Direct Color Mode, which allows you to store the data for every color in bits contained in a pixel instead of keeping that info in CGRAM.
 Indirect Color uses code that will call up a palette from the color bank in the CGRAM.